 If I take a loan after 1st of March will I be eligible for a moratorium?

 The moratorium may be available in respect of all loans availed on or before March 26, 2020.
 Based on the policies of your lender, you are not eligible for the moratorium for loans availed after March 27, 2020.

 Will my loan payments be considered under moratorium by default or will I have to apply to defer my payments?

 Your loan payments will not be deferred by default.
-If you would like to opt-in or out of the moratorium scheme, please reach out to your lender through our customer service team at +91 6269000097.
-Afterwards, you will receive confirmation of your choice and your EMI payments will be scheduled accordingly.
+If you would like to avail or extend the moratorium scheme, please reach out to your lender through our customer service team at +91 6269000097 before June 10th, 2020.

 Will I certainly get the benefit of the moratorium?

 No. The final decision of granting the moratorium to you lies with your lender.

 What should I do if my request for a moratorium is not approved?